bondhugula/pluto/README.md

 ### PREREQUISITES

 A Linux distribution.
 Pluto has been tested on x86 and x86-64 machines running Fedora, Ubuntu, and CentOS.

 - In order to use the development version from Pluto's git repository, automatic build system tools including `autoconf`, `automake`, and `libtool` are needed.

-- LLVM/Clang 2.9 or higher until 11.0 along with its development/header files is needed for the pet submodule.
+- LLVM/Clang 2.9 or higher until 14.x (recommended) along with its
+  development/header files is needed for the pet submodule.
 These packages are available in standard distribution repositories, or could be installed by building LLVM and Clang from sources.
 See `pet/README` for additional detail.

-  - On a Fedora distribution, these could be typically installed with: `dnf -y install llvm-devel clang-devel`.
+  On most modern distributions, these can be installed from the repositories.
+  Example:

+  # On an Ubuntu.
+  sudo apt install -y llvm-14-dev libclang-14-dev
+  # On a Fedora.
+  sudo dnf -y install llvm14-devel clang14-devel

 - LLVM `FileCheck` is used for Pluto's test suite.
 (On a Fedora, this is part of the 'llvm' package.)

 - GMP (GNU multi precision arithmetic library) is needed by ISL (one of the included libraries).
 If it's not already on your system, it can be installed easily with, for eg., `sudo yum -y install gmp gmp-devel` on a Fedora (`sudo apt-get install libgmp3-dev` or something similar on an Ubuntu).

 Pluto includes all polyhedral libraries that it depends on.
 See `pet/README` for pet's pre-requisites.

 ### BUILDING PLUTO

 **Stable release:**

 ```
 tar zxvf pluto-0.11.4.tar.gz